MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-omsetrendertargets.md

 Type: <b>const <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/ns-d3d12-d3d12_cpu_descriptor_handle">D3D12_CPU_DESCRIPTOR_HANDLE</a>*</b>

 A pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/ns-d3d12-d3d12_cpu_descriptor_handle">D3D12_CPU_DESCRIPTOR_HANDLE</a> structure that describes the CPU descriptor handle that represents the start of the heap that holds the depth stencil descriptor.
+If this parameter is NULL, no depth stencil descriptor is bound.